 How to Self-Explore:

-- Practice Self-Observation – powerful techniques include meditation, mindfulness, and entering altered states of awareness (e.g., through plant medicine like marijuana, self-hypnosis, and various other trance states)
+- Practice Self-Observation – powerful techniques include meditation, mindfulness exercises, and entering altered states of awareness (e.g., through plant medicine like marijuana, self-hypnosis, and various other trance states)

 - Practice Self-Analysis – two amazing ways of doing this include introspection (tip: combine this with journaling!) and psychoanalysis (or seeing a therapist who can help you gain an objective POV).
 Learn more about how to journal.

 “Who am I?”
 This is the question you venture to answer when you begin your journey of Self-Exploration, or your search to know thyself.